DivanteLtd/headless-security.org/book/vsf-best-practices.md

 All the requests Vue Storefront is making to the Magento APIs are **always proxied** via `vue-storefront-api` or the `storefront-api`.
 Only these apps need to contact Magento directly.
 There could be one distinction of this rule when you're using Magento Checkout Fallback - so the whole frontend is on Vue Storefront, but the checkout is still processed by Magento itself.
-In that case you could modify the `.htaccess` file on your Magento instance to prevent requests others than to the `/checkout` url schema.
+In that case you could modify the `.htaccess` file on your Magento instance to prevent requests others than to the `/checkout` URL schema.

 If you're using `nginx` as your HTTP Proxy you can do this using the [access module](http://nginx.org/en/docs/http/ngx_http_access_module.html).